rossgk2/Linear-algebra-tensors-manifolds/README.md

 # Linear algebra, tensors, and manifolds

-This book covers three topic areas and has five goals:
+Per its name, this book covers three topic areas.
+It accomplishes these five goals:

 1. **(Linear algebra).** Give a treatment of linear algebra most relevant to physics.
 2. **(Tensors: multilinearity).** Give a comprehensive understanding of "multilinear elements", or *tensors*, to an extent that enables future study of tensor-intensive physics topics (e.g. general relativity).